ranjan973/linux-topics-wiki/Ansible/ansible.md

 - Ansible is easy to lear using global language i.e YAML manifests whereas Puppet is using its own Puppet language.

 - Ansible is written in Python and we can write our own Ansible modules.
 Modules can be shared using Ansible Galaxy.
+- **Ansible is idempotent**: THis means that if a package is already installed or a service is running, Ansible will not un-necessary perform the action and just return saying Nothing to change if the desired state is already achieved.

 ### Issues with Ansible